umbrellaplug/umbrellaplug.github.io/README.md

 Welcome to the umbrellaplug.github.io wiki!

-Compatible with Kodi 19, 20, and 21.
+Compatible with Kodi 19 and 20.
+Kodi 21 is not supported.

 ## Current Versions: